RChehowski/Matchmaking/Readme.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8b/Point_quadtree.svg/1024px-Point_quadtree.svg.png" alt="drawing" width="400"/>

-The idea is to construct a quad tree and connect a simple atomic counter to each its node at each its level, representing the amount of records in the certain part of 2D space.
+The idea is to construct a quad tree and connect a simple atomic counter hierarchically, representing the amount of records in the certain part of 2D space.
 Then you may simply compare counter values to determine the most loaded part of 2D space to take from that part first to make results more uniform.

 The approaches that could be used further to find other players: